Leon Lott: Sheriff

 As sheriff, Lott oversees the Richland County Sheriff's Department.
-As of the 2020 census, the population of Richland County, South Carolina was 416,147 and is the second-largest county in the state.
+As of the 2020 census, the population of Richland County, South Carolina, was 416,147 and is the second-largest county in the state.
 Lott oversees approximately 1,000 department employees.
 In 2010, he traveled to the Kurdistan region of Iraq and assisted in the establishment of the first Iraqi female police academy.

 In 2016, Lott permitted the A&E network to feature Richland County deputies in the television show Live PD.
 The show aired through 2020 until it was cancelled amid protests and riots following the murder of George Floyd by a Minnesota police officer.
 In 2021, Lott stated Richland County would eventually return live to a show by a different name.

 In September 2016, Lott fired a deputy that gained national attention for flipping an African American female student onto the floor at Spring Valley High School.
 Lott mentioned the incident made him want to "throw up"; he terminated the officer and called the FBI and Justice Department to investigate, though the officer was not charged.

 In 2019, a school resource officer in Richland County School District Two was publicly accused of inappropriate sexual conduct toward a teenage female.
 Lott fired and arrested the deputy, Jamel Bradley, and stated, "[Bradley is] a monster that worked among us that we did not know about."
 But Lott drew criticism from the public when it was revealed that Bradley had more than five reports alleging predatory behavior around minors, but the department had dismissed the claims.

 In 2021, Jonathan Pentland, a white drill sergeant at Fort Jackson, was filmed assaulting a black man in Columbia.
 Lott arrested the soldier and charged him with assault and battery.
 Lott had initially stated that Pentland may have himself been the victim because the unidentified black man had been vaguely accused of other assaults.
 Later, the department shifted and said that Pentland was the aggressor.
 The Post and Courier accused Lott of "victim blaming."

 In 2021, Lott was named national Sheriff of the Year by the National Sheriffs' Association, the first person from South Carolina to ever receive the awards.

 Lott ranked Number 3 in the Post and Courier Columbia Power List 2023.
+He ranked Number 4 on the List in 2025.